-Figure 2.10: Vortex model prediction of tangential force comparison with experimental data [21].
+Figure 2.10: Vortex model prediction of tangential force comparison with experimental data [20].

-Strickland's model is a free-wake model, the individual vortex filaments are convected at the induced velocity calculated from the whole vortex filament system.
-Other vortex models [23] [24] use a momentum model to prescribe the rate at which the wake is convected in order to save on the computational efforts.
+[23] use a momentum model to prescribe the rate at which the wake is convected in order to save on the computational efforts.
 These models are known as fixed or prescribed wake vortex models.

-2.2.3 Summary of Mathematical Models
+Summary of Mathematical Models 2.2.3